 Three Gorges Dam / Yangtze River Diversion: the Chinese Government, with the Three Gorges Dam being China’s largest mega project since the Great Wall, has a different view of dams and diverting rivers compared to National Geographic, the BBC, and the 1.4 million water migrants who had to move because of the dam.

 Exxon Valdez: the United States National Park Service and the Coastal First Nations peoples have a different view of the environmental effects of oil spills compared to Exxon Mobile , a company that successfully appealed a $5 billion dollar payout to Alaskan residents living in Prince William Sound in order to have the payout reduced to $508 million.
-To put this in perspective, Exxon’s quarterly profit this year alone was over $8 billion, thanks in part to President Trump’s corporate tax cut.
+To put this in perspective, Exxon’s quarterly profit in 2018 alone was over $8 billion, thanks in part to President Trump’s corporate tax cut.